ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 # CVRP — Dr. Oetker to Lidl Stores (OWL Region)

 ## Project Overview
 This repository contains the Operations Research group project for Team 01.
-The project analyzes a capacitated vehicle routing problem for deliveries from the Dr. Oetker depot in Bielefeld to Lidl stores in the OWL region.
+The project analyzes a capacitated vehicle routing problem for deliveries from Dr. Oetker depot in Bielefeld to Lidl stores in the OWL region.

 ***************

+## Project's Main Objective
+The primary objective of this project is to foster and support robust decision-making.
+This is achieved first through a rigorous mathematical formulation, and subsequently by applying a professional solver to identify the optimal solution that satisfies the objective function.
+Beyond the mathematical formulation itself, this approach empowers decision-makers by enabling a comprehensive comparison of alternative scenarios, such as evaluating fleet modifications to demonstrate how minor operational fluctuations can trigger a bullwhip effect on final outcomes.
+Furthermore, this type of project helps us deeply understand the underlying trade-offs and effectively navigate the operational constraints and limitations involved throughout our project.
+Ultimately, this process bridges the gap between numerical optimization results and the real-world motivations defined in our project scope.

-## Main Objective:
+## Model's Objective:
 The objective of the model is to minimize total transportation and delivery time, while improving distribution efficiency and reducing operational costs associated with vehicle usage and driver allocation.
-This is achieved through a Mixed-Integer Linear Programming (MILP) formulation, which is implemented and solved in Python coding.
+This is achieved through a Mixed-Integer Linear Programming (MILP) formulation implemented and solved in Python.

 **************